strongloop/strongloop.com2/_posts/2018-01-23-advice-on-maintenance-of-loopback-backend.md

 ---
-title: "Answered in open: An advice for maintenance and updating a Loopback back-end"
+title: Answered in Open: Advice for Maintenance and Updating a Loopback Back-end"
 date: 2018-1-23T01:00:13+00:00
 author: Miroslav Bajtoš
 permalink: /strongblog/advice-for-loopback-backend-maintenance/
 categories:
   - Community
   - LoopBack
+  - How-To
 ---

 Recently, I was approached by a LoopBack user running a single-person project powered by LoopBack 2.x, asking for an advice on how to maintain and upgrade his backend.
-While I could respond directly in an email, I strongly believe in [Maximizing the value of my keystrokes](https://blog.codinghorror.com/maximizing-the-value-of-your-keystrokes/) and posting information potentially useful to the LoopBack community in a public place.
+While I could respond directly in an email, I strongly believe in [maximizing the value of my keystrokes](https://blog.codinghorror.com/maximizing-the-value-of-your-keystrokes/) and posting information potentially useful to the LoopBack community in a public place.

-This user is running a website and a REST API powered by LoopBack as the back-end with an angular admin interface, and React as the web client with React Native as the app framework.
+This user runs a website and a REST API powered by LoopBack as the back-end with an angular admin interface, and React as the web client with React Native as the app framework.
 The system was implemented in about 2 months back in 2016 and has run without particular issues for over a year now.

 The implementation contains some suboptimal/hacky bits that were needed to get around the old issues of dynamic context access, a bug in the relations from UserRole, etc. As a result, the number of hooks has continued to pile up.
 The system is still relatively fast, but there are concerns about scalability issues as usage grows.